-Left guard Mike Iupati, who seemed likely to play, ends up on list of Seahawks out vs. Vikings
+Left guard Mike Iupati, who seemed likely to play, ends up on list of Seahawks out against Vikings

 - Seattle had one injury in the first half as defensive tackle Anthony Rush left in the second quarter with a knee injury and was listed as questionable to return.

 - Schneider also said the Seahawks felt defensive lineman Damon “Snacks’’ Harrison needed more time to get his body in football shape and that was why he was inactive for Sunday’s game.
 Harrison had not done any football-related activity since the end of the 2019 season.
 He was released by Detroit in February and had not been on a roster until signing last week with Seattle’s practice squad.
-The Seahawks did not elevate Harrison from the practice squad for Sunday’s game.
 If Rush is out for long, that would make the need for Harrison to be active even greater.

 - David Moore again handled punt returns and Homer kickoff returns as the Seahawks have yet to use Tyler Lockett in either of those roles this season.
 Carroll has said Lockett remains available for returns but the Seahawks are obviously trying to take some of that off his plate, especially after the injury late last season.